devowlio/wp-changelog/plugins/real-cookie-banner.md

 All notable changes to this project will be documented in this file.
 See [Conventional Commits](https://conventionalcommits.org) for commit guidelines.

+# 1.6.0 (2021-01-24)

+### chore

+* register new cookie and content blockers and update README (CU-cwx3bn)

+### feat

+* allow to make customizer fields resettable with a button (CU-crwyqn)
+* new banner preset in customizer 'Clean Dialog'
+* new content blocker preset CleverReach with Google Recaptcha (CU-cryuv0)
+* new cookie and content blocker preset Custom Twitter Feeds (Tweets Widget) (CU-cwx3bn)
+* new cookie and content blocker preset Feeds for YouTube (CU-cwx3bn)
+* new cookie and content blocker preset FontAwesome (CU-cx067u)
+* new cookie and content blocker preset Smash Balloon Social Post Feed (CU-cwx3bn)
+* preset extends middleware now supports extendsStart and extendsEnd for array properties (CU-cwx3bn)

+### fix

+* allow all URLs for affiliates in PRO version (CU-cyyh2z)
+* compatibility with CloudFlare caches; nonce is no longer needed as we have rate limit in public APIs (CU-cwvke2)
+* compatibility with Impreza lazy loading grid (CU-94w719)
+* improve UX when creating Content Blocker and open the Add-Cookie form in a modal instead of new tab (CU-cz12vj)
+* review 1 (CU-cz12vj)
+* wrong character encoding for VG Wort preset

+### refactor

+* remove unused classes and methods

+### revert

+* always show recommened cookies in content blocker select (CU-cwx3bn)

+### style

+* do not break line in cookie preset selector description
+* use flexbox instead of usual containers for banner buttons (CU-cv0ff2)

 # 1.5.0 (2021-01-18)